andrewbaxter/structre/readme.md

 # Use

-Define a structure and use this macro to implement `from_str`:
+Define a structure and use this macro to implement `TryFrom` (and as `FromStr` if the type has no lifetimes):

 ```
 #[structre("(?P<key>[^:]+): (?P<value>\\d+)")]